soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 * The resulting density value is multiplied by a "cloud_density_multiplier" variable, which turns out to be exactly what its name is: a factor that scales the cloud's density.

 This is very nice; we can now sample the density of different noise layers that resemble clouds.
-However, you probably want to restrict density sampling to a specific region in space, rendering the clouds exclusively within that space.
+However, one probably wants to restrict density sampling to a specific region in space, rendering the clouds exclusively within that space.
 That brings our focus to raytracing.

 ## raytracing